-- 33. The financing of ESM will remain a challenge.
-The pros and cons can include: - (a) Opposition to the polluter pays and other principles; - (b) Private versus public sector: division of tasks and roles in relation to financing (e.g. collection of e-waste under an EPR scheme, whereby the municipalities often have a role in collection and expect refunds from producers: discussions on how to agree on this refunding of optimized costs may complicate the financing); - (c) The role of the informal sector in generating revenues from valuable waste fractions is beneficial in a recycling sense, but sometimes counter-productive with regard to the financing of residual waste management; - (d) The increases in costs associated with financing as a result of lack of good governance or the impact of corruption.
+(c) Private versus public sector: division of tasks and roles in relation to financing (e.g. collection of e-waste under an EPR system, whereby the municipalities often have a role in collection and expect refunds from producers: discussions on how to agree on this refunding of optimized costs may complicate the financing);

+(d) The role of the informal sector in generating revenues from valuable waste fractions is beneficial in a recycling sense, but sometimes counter-productive with regard to the financing of residual waste management;

+(e) The increases in costs associated with financing as a result of lack of good governance or the impact of corruption and fraudulent activities both in the public and private sectors.